hediehmmrezaei/world-economies-gdp-etl/README.md

 Project Workflow
 The complete workflow of the project is:
 Start ETL process
-        ↓

 Extract GDP data from web page
-        ↓

 Store extracted data in a Pandas DataFrame
-        ↓

 Clean and transform GDP values
-        ↓

 Convert GDP from millions to billions
-        ↓

 Save transformed data to CSV
-        ↓

 Connect to SQLite database
-        ↓

 Load data into database table
-        ↓

 Run SQL query
-        ↓

 Save progress messages in log file
-        ↓

 Close database connection

 Conclusion

 This project demonstrates a basic ETL pipeline using Python.
 It extracts GDP data from a web page, transforms the data into a cleaner and more useful format, and loads it into both a CSV file and a SQLite database.
 The project is useful for practicing important data engineering concepts such as extraction, transformation, loading, database storage, SQL querying, and process logging.

-One small change: replace this part:

 ```text
 Hedieh